rossumai/keras-multi-gpu/blog/docs/skeleton.md

 The rest of changes may further improve performance but probably are not vital.

-### Gradient averaging

-So far `kuza55/make_parallel` just computes predictions

-- do proper gradient averaging instead of concatenating the outputs

 ### Quantized gradients

 A limiting factor is exchanging gradients and weights between GPUs or with CPU.